VikrantSiddannavar/Content_Management_Tool/README.md

 # Content_management_tool
-Content Management Tool is a web-based content management system developed as Task for the Bharat Intern internship program.
+Content Management Tool is a web-based content management system developed as one of Tasks for the Bharat Intern internship program.
 It allows users to manage and publish contents easily.
 It allows users to add text, images and videos required to create a blog.

 # Tech Stack Used